 Muhammad (Jal) Ghazali, Biodiversity Genomics Laboratory Technician

-Jal has been working in molecular laboratory environments for over a decade.
-He is interested in genetics techniques, contributing to a wide range of scientific research and publications for both plant and animal studies.
+Jal has been working in molecular laboratory environments for over a decade, contributing to a wide range of scientific research and publications for both plant and animal studies.

-His initial research at RBGE was as part of the the Saudi Diet Project <link out to project>, investigating which plant species the herbivores in AlUla, Saudi Arabia eat.
-He was part of a team that spent time in the field, sampling plants that were then sequenced to generate DNA barcode reference libraries, and then collecting animal pellets to identify the plants they had eaten using DNA metabarcoding.
+He then returned to RBGE to continue his passion on molecular techniques as a Biodiversity Genomics Laboratory Technician.
+His initial research at RBGE was as part of the Herbivore Diet project investigating which plant species the herbivores in AlUla, Saudi Arabia eat.
+He was part of a team that spent time in the field, sampling plants that were then sequenced to generate DNA barcode reference libraries and then collecting animal pellets to identify the plants they had consumed using DNA metabarcoding.

 Email: mghazali@rbge.org.uk